Artificial Sweeteners | Do they make your hair fall out?

 - improvement or complete cessation of hair loss by reducing the intake of diet soda or stopping it completely.

 Just recently I was listening to a podcast by Mike Skinner, a British musician and he was talking about how Diet Pepsi will f-ing kill you.

 Dr Hull suggests keeping a food diary to keep track of what you are eating.
 At the same time, it is a helpful tool for documenting the time frames when you are noticing more hair loss than usual.

 Due to the hair growth cycle, hair loss might happen about three months after the stressful event.

 How to reduce hair loss by Reducing Diet Drinks

-The best thing to do is limit or stop drinking diet shakes, fizzy drinks and when you’re having a hot drink, avoid adding sweeteners, perhaps switch for honey or just go sugar-free.
+The best thing to do to protect your hair is limit or stop drinking diet shakes and fizzy drinks.
+When you’re having a hot drink, avoid adding sweeteners, perhaps switch for honey or just go sugar-free.

 This is likely to be an effect in those who are genetically predisposed to pattern baldness (androgenic alopecia).

 Don’t forget that there are lots of causes of hair loss including